Individualised and evidence-based advice to support you through the menopause and beyond

 Recommended Websites

 womens-health-concern.org This is the patient arm of the British Menopause Society.
 The website is full of evidence-based information and all their helpful factsheets are listed on this page.
-They have also produced a chart explaining the lifestyle risk factors for breast cancer.
-We can discuss this chart in detail if you are having a consultation at the clinic.

 menopausematters.co.uk Founded by Dr Heather Currie, past chair of the British Menopause Society.
 Provides up to date and accurate information about the menopause, access to a forum and a regular magazine.

-daisynetwork.org support for women with POI (menopause under the age of 40).
+daisynetwork.org Support for women with POI (menopause under the age of 40).

 pms.org.uk National Association for Premenstrual Syndromes support for anyone suffering with premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD).